matteomanzo-zz/CV/README.md

 Helping the customer to understand what is effectively the product that he's looking for, made my life (and my job) much easier.
 As I have been always working with customers, I have learnt how to handle these customer's needs.

-- Help customers to understand what they are aiming to and analyze crucial features of the product when it comes to development;
+- Help customers to understand what they are aiming to and analyze crucial features of the product when it comes to development
-- I strived to create the best user experience for every client, from the beginning to the end, whilst delivering value and meeting targets for the business.
+- I strived to create the best user experience for every client, from the beginning to the end, whilst delivering value and meeting targets for the business

 ###Polyglot